+You've visited twenty different churches but none seem to fit.
+Some Sundays, you're excited to get up, get dressed and go search.
+Other times, you'd rather pledge membership to Bedside Baptist and call it a day.
 But there is a tug at your spirit.
 Your desire for faith community is growing by the day and YouTube sermons are starting to feel supplementary at best.
 You want to experience God corporately in a way that not only transforms your life but others' lives through you.

-When I moved to the DMV last year, I knew- after three years of avoiding it -that I needed a church home.
+When I moved to the DMV last year, I knew---after three years of avoiding it---that I needed a church home.
 I could no longer opt out based upon previous experiences.
 Something was tugging at my soul to find a safe faith space in which to heal, grow, and stir up the spiritual gifts inside.

 I needed to get to God and I couldn't get to Him alone.

 A Facebook friend invited me to her church after I'd tried a few others that weren't quite right.
 Even I was shocked when it only took two visits to know it was the one for me.
 But I have some non-negotiables just as I do with relationships (a whole other article) that prepared me for the search.
 So, knowing what was right was just as simple as knowing what would not work for me.

 1.Clarity Of Beliefs

 Are the church mission and principles clear?
 This should be one of the first things you consult to understand if how the church operates aligns with your values and speaks to your spirit.
 There should be a mission statement or statement of belief on their website, church bulletin board, or weekly programs, and it should be evident in their church culture.
 If access to this information is limited or nonexistent, it could be a sign of disorder and disarray - neither of which is a firm spiritual foundation.

 2.Integrity Of Leadership